 How to get on a payment plan

-- You must go in person to the Violations Bureau on the 1st floor to sign up for a payment plan.
-ATTENTION: Due to the COVID-19 emergency no public is allowed inside the building past security.
+- ATTENTION: Due to the COVID-19 emergency no public is allowed inside the building past security.

 - The cashier will enter all outstanding money due on a payment contract.
 Fines for multiple tickets can be included in one contract.
 Your balance will be due in monthly installment payments.

 - Your first payment will be due in 15 days.